Dave Theurer: Atari, Inc.

-Despite not liking the sport, David's first game for Atari was Four Player Soccer.
+Despite not liking the sport, David's first game for Atari was the four-player version of Atari Football.
 During the development of Missile Command, David regularly had nightmares which involved the bombing of nearby towns.
 These nightmares continued after the game had been completed although their regularity decreased.
 The idea for Tempest was of monsters appearing from a hole in the ground, a scenario from a movie which Theurer had seen as a child.

 The last game he worked on for Atari Games—credited as a programmer—was APB in 1987.
 He left in 1990 to work full-time on DeBabelizer, an automated image editor, graphics optimizer, and file converter for Windows and Macintosh.

 In 2012, Theurer was given the Pioneer Award for his work on Atari arcade games.

 Personal life

 On the way to fireworks displays at Moffett Field on July 4, 1983, Theurer used his Porsche 928 to chase down a hit-and-run driver who had struck Michael McCully, a 15-year-old boy from Los Altos.
 Michael suffered a severed spine injury and was paralyzed from the waist down.
 The driver returned to the scene where the California Highway Patrol arrested him for hit-and-run, drunken driving, giving false information to a police officer and driving without a license.
 David was praised for his efforts by the California Highway Patrol.